As a result of the war in Ukraine:

-The war in Ukraine has created a child protection crisis of epic proportions.
-The outflux of people — mostly children and women — fleeing the fighting and escalation in conflict that erupted in late February 2022 dwarfs all other refugee crises of recent years in terms of scale and speed.
+The war in Ukraine created a child protection crisis of epic proportions.
+The rapid outflux of people — mostly children and women — fleeing the fighting and escalation in conflict that erupted on Feb.
+24, 2022, dwarfed all other refugee crises of recent years in terms of scale and speed.

 In less than three months, 7.7 million people were internally displaced and more than 6.4 million people — including nearly two-thirds of all children in Ukraine, at a rate of one child every second — had crossed into Poland, Romania, Moldova, Slovakia, Hungary and other neighboring countries, according to data from UNHCR, the UN's lead refugee agency.

-The humanitarian situation inside the country continues to evolve and deepen at an alarming pace.
-UNICEF estimates there are 5.2 million Ukrainian children in need of urgent assistance.
+The humanitarian situation continues to evolve and deepen at an alarming pace.

 Even before the heavy weapons fire and air strikes on cities and civilian neighborhoods, insecurity and deprivation had become a way of life for families in Ukraine's eastern Donetsk and Luhansk oblasts due to a conflict that started in March 2014.
 Humanitarian needs have been particularly acute for those living in the vicinity of the 'contact line' separating government-controlled areas from non-government-controlled areas.

 UNICEF response teams have been on the ground on both sides of the contact line for the past eight years, delivering humanitarian assistance to impacted communities.
 The socio-economic and health impacts of the COVID-19 pandemic only compounded existing hardships.

 Together with partners, UNICEF has been steadily ramping up support focusing on the hardest-hit areas, and is committed to sustaining and expanding its emergency response — leveraging its existing relationships and longstanding programmatic presence to reach the most vulnerable.